grucloud/grucloud/docusaurus/docs/azure/resources/Network/NetworkSecurityGroup.md

                               }
                             },
                             subnet: {
+                              description: 'The reference to the subnet resource.',
                               properties: [Circular *4],
-                              allOf: [ [Object] ],
+                              allOf: [ [Object] ]
-                              description: 'Subnet in a virtual network resource.'
                             },
                             publicIPAddress: {
                               description: 'The reference to the public IP resource.',